-Ms. Newhouse has served as Chief Executive Officer of Xtreme Solutions, Inc. since 2002.
+Ms. Newhouse joined the Company as a director in April 2021.
+She has served as Chief Executive Officer of Xtreme Solutions, Inc. since 2002.
 Xtreme Solutions, Inc. is a leading information technology and cybersecurity firm that specializes in ethical hacking, training, and providing cyber solutions consultancy to the federal and private sectors.
 She served in the United States Army, where she focused on national security, including working with several information security task forces teams.
 In 2019, Ms. Newhouse founded ShoulderUp, a nonprofit dedicated to connecting and supporting women in their entrepreneurial journeys.
+From 2020 to December 2021, she served as CEO and a director of Athena Technology Acquisition Corp. ("Athena"), a special purpose acquisition corporation, and since December 2021 has served as a director of Heliogen, Inc., which conducted a business combination with Athena.
 Ms. Newhouse currently serves on the board of the Technology Association of Georgia, is a member of the Business Executives for National Security and of the Women Presidents' Organization, and serves on the Board of Directors of Girls Inc.

 Ms. Newhouse has deep experience in the cybersecurity and information technology fields as the CEO of a cybersecurity firm and as a former United States Army noncommissioned officer that focused on national security.
 She also has a significant focus on entrepreneurship, including through the founding of her firm and a nonprofit dedicated to connecting and supporting women on their entrepreneurial journeys.
-We believe these characteristics will serve an important role on our Board of Directors
+We believe these characteristics serve an important role on our Board of Directors.